 Tip 2: Call in the Backup Care Cavalry

-Start now before the snow and interview walking-distance backup care providers, adding the ones you love to your list of favorites.
+Word to the wise: start assembling your backup care cavalry before the first snow falls.
+Line up interviews with walking-distance backup care providers, use our Safety Center tips and tools to narrow your choices, and add the ones you love to your list of favorites.
 When the snow hits, Care.com can send them an instant message announcing your need for help.
-Ideally, your crisis is solved before you can even shovel out your car.
+Your crisis will be averted before you even finish shoveling out your car.